vukasinterzic/Terraform/PoC/README.md

 ## Folder Structure

-- **[XYZWebApp]**: [Description of the solution, including its purpose and key features.]
+- **[XYZWebApp]**: [Configurations for provisioning a robust and scalable backend infrastructure for XYZ Corp's new web application, including virtual networks, VM scale sets, managed disks, a PostgreSQL database, and more, ensuring best practices in cloud resource management and infrastructure as code.]

+This repository contains the Terraform

+### Choose a Solution

-3. **Choose a Solution**: Choose a PoC solution from the folder based on your requirements and interests.
+Choose a PoC solution from the folder based on your requirements and interests.

+### Follow the Instructions

-4. **Follow the Instructions**: Each PoC solution folder contains a README.md file with detailed instructions on how to deploy and use the solution using Terraform.
+Each PoC solution folder contains a README.md file with detailed instructions on how to deploy and use the solution using Terraform.

 ## Contributing